 What are the typical admissions requirements for online MBA marketing programs?

 As with other components of online MBA in marketing programs, admission requirements depend on the individual school.
 Some may set more rigorous guidelines, while others look to accept a larger number of learners.
-You’ll need to review the particular requirements of every school, but in general, you can expect some version of the following components:
+You’ll need to review carefully the particular admissions requirements of every program you’re considering, but in general, you can expect some version of the followings:

 Are there online MBA marketing programs that don’t require the GMAT?

-If taking the GMAT fills you with dread, good news!
-More and more schools now bypass this requirement or allow you to apply for a waiver.
-Most waivers require a minimum GPA and/or minimum amount of professional experience.
-Some schools do away with standardized test scores altogether.
-If you want to skip this step, consider schools such as Maryville University, Northcentral University, and Syracuse University.
+If taking the GMAT fills you with dread, there’s good news!
+More and more schools now bypass this requirement entirely or allow qualifying applicants to apply for a waiver.
+Most waivers require meeting a minimum GPA and/or minimum number of years of professional work experience.
+If you want to skip taking the GMAT, consider schools such as Maryville University, Northcentral University, and Syracuse University.

 How long will it take to finish my MBA in marketing online?

-The amount of time you spend enrolled depends on factors such as required credits, whether you enroll on a full- or part-time basis, if you previously completed credits elsewhere, and if your chosen school offers year-round courses.
-If you can register full-time, you may be able to finish the program in as few as 12 months, as evidenced by the program at the University of Texas at Tyler.
-If you need a more part-time option, plan to spend between 18-36 months enrolled.
+The amount of time you spend earning your degree will depend on such factors as the total number of required credits, whether you enroll on a full- or part-time basis, if you have previously earned credits you can transfer into your MBA program, and if your chosen school offers year-round courses.
+If you can register full-time, you may be able to finish the program in as few as 12 months, as evidenced by the marketing MBA program at the University of Texas at Tyler.
+If part-time study is what you’re looking for, plan to spend between 18-36 months to complete your degree.
 Drexel University’s LeBow College of Business offers one such program.

 Can I earn my MBA in marketing 100% online, or do I need to go to campus?

-You can complete many online MBA in marketing programs without ever traveling to your school’s campus.
-This is especially important if you decide to attend a university far away from your residence.
-Suppose a school does require an in-person component.
-In that case, this typically consists of several intensives lasting less than a week each.
-Others may incorporate international travel to learn from marketing leaders across the globe.
-If traveling goes beyond your educational budget, know that you can find plenty of programs with no such requirements.
+You can complete many online MBA in marketing programs without ever stepping foot on your school’s campus.
+This is especially important if you decide to attend a university far away from where you live.
+In-person components, if there are any, typically consist of one or more intensives lasting less than a week each.
+Other in-person activities may incorporate international travel to learn from marketing leaders across the globe.
+If traveling goes beyond your educational budget, however, rest assured that there are plenty of programs out there with no such requirements.

 What’s the difference between an MBA in marketing and a master’s in marketing?

-As you research available online MBA in marketing programs, you will likely notice that master’s in marketing programs also exist.
-The main difference lies in the fact that MBA programs offer a more comprehensive, well-rounded education.
+As you research available online MBA in marketing programs, you will likely notice that master’s in marketing programs are also available.
+The main difference between these two degree types lies in the fact that MBA programs offer a more comprehensive, well-rounded education.
 Besides studying marketing concepts, you’ll also touch on foundational business topics such as economics, finance, and organizational management.
-If you pursue a master’s in marketing, you will focus solely on marketing topics.
+If you pursue a master’s in marketing, you will focus solely on marketing-related subjects.

-Does a master’s in marketing sound like the better grad degree for you?
-If so, check out our complete guide to the best online master’s degrees in marketing.
+Does a master’s in marketing sound like the better grad degree choice for you?
+If so, check out OMD’s complete guide to the best online master’s degrees in marketing.